 Most people don’t associate coast redwoods with the warm climate of Napa Valley, but Bothe-Napa Valley State Park is home to rare, impressive clutches of these California giants of the plant world.
-Now spanning over 800 hectares, the park has been a treasure since it was established in 1960, and offers year-round camping, picnicking, hiking, BYOH (bring your own horse) riding, and seasonal swimming in a spring-fed pool.
-For an overnight adventure, reserve a campsite or cozy yurt, offering you more time to explore the park’s historic features, such as a pioneer cemetery, the site of Napa Valley’s first Methodist church, and a Native American plant garden.
+Now spanning nearly 2,000 acres, the park has been a treasure since it was established in 1960, and offers year-round camping, picnicking, hiking, BYOH (bring your own horse) riding and seasonal swimming in a spring-fed pool.
+For an overnight adventure, reserve a campsite or cosy yurt, offering you more time to explore the park’s historic features, such as a pioneer cemetery, the site of Napa Valley’s first Methodist church, and a Native American plant garden.

 You’re within walking distance of the Bale Grist Mill Historic Park, a fascinating example of 1846 ingenuity, where millers used (and still use) water-wheel-powered pulleys and grinding stones to craft artisanal organic flours, cornmeal, and polenta that you can buy at an onsite store (open weekends year-round).

-The city-run Alston Park is another secret gem, covering 63 hectares in the remote rolling hills of northwest Napa.
-Nearly five kilometres of meandering creek and wildflower-lined trails lead equestrians, mountain bikers, hikers, and dog-walkers (leash required) to an upper area known as Canine Commons, a popular off-leash dog area.
+The city-run Alston Park is another secret gem, covering 157 acres in the remote rolling hills of northwest Napa.
+Three miles of meandering creek and wildflower-lined trails lead equestrians, mountain bikers, hikers and dog-walkers (leash required) to an upper area known as Canine Commons, a popular off-leash dog area.

 Long considered California’s most famous wine region, Napa Valley exploded into the global spotlight following the 1976 Judgment of Paris, when a Chateau Montelena Chardonnay from Calistoga trounced nine other Chardonnays in a blind tasting in Paris, including extremely prestigious bottles from France.
 At the time, France was considered the world’s forerunning wine region, but this triumph forever changed the international perception of Northern California’s wines.